Idea Factory

 Idea Factory Holdings Co., Ltd. (アイディアファクトリー株式会社, Aidia Fakutorī Kabushiki-gaisha) is a Japanese video game developer and publisher founded by former Data East employees in October 1994.
+The company is known for its role-playing games and visual novels, including titles released under its Otomate brand.

-A division of the company makes otome games under the name of Otomate (see list below).
-An international branch, Idea Factory International, was opened in California in 2013.
-Altergear, a division of Idea Factory that focuses on male-centered visual novel titles, was created in 2022.
+A division of the company produces otome games under the name of Otomate (see list below).
+An international publishing subsidiary, Idea Factory International, was opened in California in 2013 to localize and distribute titles outside Japan.

+In 2022, the company announced Altergear, a division focused on visual novel titles aimed at a male audience.

 History

-The company's international branch, Idea Factory International, was established on September 30, 2013 in California, United States.
+The company's international branch, Idea Factory International, was established on September 30, 2013, in California, United States, where it serves as the company’s primary overseas publishing arm.